Dios todo lomira

 God Sees Everything

 Author and Nobel Laureate Toni Morrison warned that "Language can never ‘pin down’ slavery, genocide, war.
 Nor should it yearn for the arrogance to be able to do so . . its force, its felicity is in its reach toward the ineffable.”
 Yet it seems, it is imperative that we continue to strive to find a way to express ourselves, to understand, or to purge ourselves of the intensity of our thoughts and feelings.
 It is our humanity that preserves; searching for a way to begin the conversation in spite of the limits of verbal dialogue, that falls short only because we have become numb to it.
-When it comes to the question of the hell that fellow human beings are bearing, a hell we are either supporting, condoning, or failing to challenge - the inhumane treatment of victims of unspeakable violence, begging those who could help, for help, only to be met with more violence – the answer falls short of the ideals of humanity, set forth with the hope of our founding mothers and fathers.
-This series is my attempt to express what cannot easily be said, because we have strayed so far as a nation, to call, through abstract forms what so many cannot otherwise hear or see.
+When it comes to the question of the hell that fellow human beings are bearing, a hell we are either supporting, condoning, or failing to challenge - the inhumane treatment of victims of unspeakable violence, begging those who could help, for help, only to be met with more violence – the answer falls short of the ideals of humanity.
+As an artist I am compelled to express through images what cannot easily be said, what might not otherwise be heard or felt.

-This series of work is titled, Dios todo lomira (God sees everything), and was inspired by a photo in the New York Times of a small boy, living in poverty in Mexico, on the wall of his bedroom, were written these words.
-His hope and the faith in a better world, inspired this series.
+Many of the paintings on this page were part of a series that began in 2019, which I titled, Dios todo lomira (God sees everything), inspired by a photo in the New York Times of a small boy, living in poverty in Mexico, on the wall of his bedroom, were written these words.
+His hope and the faith in a better world, inspired this series).

 God Sees Everything

 Author and Nobel Laureate Toni Morrison warned that "Language can never ‘pin down’ slavery, genocide, war.
 Nor should it yearn for the arrogance to be able to do so . . its force, its felicity is in its reach toward the ineffable.”
 Yet it seems, it is imperative that we continue to strive to find a way to express ourselves, to understand, or to purge ourselves of the intensity of our thoughts and feelings.
 It is our humanity that preserves; searching for a way to begin the conversation in spite of the limits of verbal dialogue, that falls short only because we have become numb to it.
-When it comes to the question of the hell that fellow human beings are bearing, a hell we are either supporting, condoning, or failing to challenge - the inhumane treatment of victims of unspeakable violence, begging those who could help, for help, only to be met with more violence – the answer falls short of the ideals of humanity, set forth with the hope of our founding mothers and fathers.
-This series is my attempt to express what cannot easily be said, because we have strayed so far as a nation, to call, through abstract forms what so many cannot otherwise hear or see.
+When it comes to the question of the hell that fellow human beings are bearing, a hell we are either supporting, condoning, or failing to challenge - the inhumane treatment of victims of unspeakable violence, begging those who could help, for help, only to be met with more violence – the answer falls short of the ideals of humanity.
+As an artist I am compelled to express through images what cannot easily be said, what might not otherwise be heard or felt.

-This series of work is titled, Dios todo lomira (God sees everything), and was inspired by a photo in the New York Times of a small boy, living in poverty in Mexico, on the wall of his bedroom, were written these words.
-His hope and the faith in a better world, inspired this series.
+Many of the paintings on this page were part of a series that began in 2019, which I titled, Dios todo lomira (God sees everything), inspired by a photo in the New York Times of a small boy, living in poverty in Mexico, on the wall of his bedroom, were written these words.
+His hope and the faith in a better world, inspired this series).